1

 Segregation information

-What are the key skills and qualifications needed to thrive as a Segregation Officer, and why are they important?
+What skills and qualifications are needed to thrive as a segregation officer?

 To thrive as a Segregation Officer, you need a solid understanding of correctional procedures, safety protocols, and relevant regulations, typically supported by law enforcement or corrections training.
 Familiarity with security monitoring systems, incident reporting software, and restraint equipment is essential.
 Strong observation skills, emotional resilience, and effective communication help manage high-stress situations and maintain order.
 These skills are critical for ensuring the safety and security of both staff and inmates in a correctional environment.